Low depth algorithms for quantum amplitude estimation: QoPrime: A number theoretic amplitude estimation algorithm

 Therefore, for a given target precision $\epsilon$, depolarizing noise level $\gamma$, and overall failure probability $\delta$, the total number of oracle calls scales as:

 where $C$ is the same constant overhead as in equation (\ref{eq:noiselessprefactor}).
-Similar to what we did for the power law AE algorithm, in practice, given target precision $\epsilon$, noise level $\gamma$, and accepted failure probability $\delta$, we can find optimal values of $k$ and $q$ such that the number of oracle calls in (\ref{eq:prefactor}) is minimized.
-See also Figure 3 for the behaviour of the number of oracle calls for different values of $k$ and $q$.
+Given target precision $\epsilon$, noise level $\gamma$, and accepted failure probability $\delta$, we can find optimal values of $k$ and $q$ such that the number of oracle calls in (\ref{eq:prefactor}) is minimized.
+See also Figure 2 for the behaviour of the number of oracle calls for different values of $k$ and $q$.

-Optimizing over $k$ and $q$ in this manner is the step which ensures that the effective scaling of oracle calls as a function of $\epsilon$ is always between the classical scaling of $1/\epsilon^{2}$ and the quantum scaling $1/\epsilon$ (see Figure 4).
+Optimizing over $k$ and $q$ in this manner is the step which ensures that the effective scaling of oracle calls as a function of $\epsilon$ is always between the classical scaling of $1/\epsilon^{2}$ and the quantum scaling $1/\epsilon$ (see Figure 3).
 Specifically, this can be formulated as a bound on the instantaneous exponent:

 It can be shown that in the noise-dominated limit, the optimal parameter $q$ tends to its upper bound $q=k-1$ (corresponding to the shallowest accessible circuits).
 Using this observation, we can analytically study the optimization over $k$ using the dependency in (\ref{eq:prefactor}) and obtain that the optimal $k$ parameter will have the form (in a continuous approximation):